- Home

 Taking over household bills and accounts

-To get things transferred into your name, you will usually just need to contact the financial organisations and inform them that the person has died (they will usually want to see a death certificate as evidence).
+To get things transferred into your name, you will need to contact the financial organisations and inform them that the person has died (they will usually want to see a death certificate as evidence).
 They can then advise you on the next steps, whether that’s changing payment details, closing accounts or opening new ones.

-It’s worth noting that some organisations have bereavement services that can help during this process.
-It’s always worth asking if the organisations you are dealing with have these services, as they are often specially trained customer service representatives who can empathise with the stress and grief you might be experiencing and will take the time to work through things with you.
+It’s worth noting that some organisations have special bereavement services that can help during this process.
+It’s always worth asking if the organisations you are dealing with provide this type ofservice, as it means you’ll be able to deal with specially trained customer service representatives who can empathise with the stress and grief you might be experiencing and will take the time to work through things with you.

 Dealing with debts

-1. Establish how much is owed
+1. Establish exactly how much is owed

-The best way to start is by making a list of all the debts you can find, noting how much is owed on each of them and whether the debts are individual or joint, secured or unsecured and if a guarantor is named on any of them.
+Start by making a list of all the debts you can find, noting how much is owed on each of them and whether the debts are individual or joint, secured or unsecured and if a guarantor is named on any of them.
 Understanding how each debt is set up will help you to work out how to pay them and what should be paid first.

 Individual debt

-If the debt was an individual debt, so only in the name of the person who has died then this must be paid off by their estate, and not by a surviving spouse, civil partner or relative (unless they provided a personal guarantee).
+If the debt was an individual debt, so held only in the name of the person who has died, then this must be paid off by their estate, and not by a surviving spouse, civil partner or relative (unless they provided a personal guarantee).
 If there isn’t enough money in the estate then the debts will be written off.

 Joint debt